 Growing your audience is one of the most important things you can do as an online business owner, especially if you’re just starting out.
 We talk about audience growth all the time here at Teachable, but one thing that doesn’t get as much airtime: audience tracking.
 Why collect information about your audience?
 If you want a sustainable business, you need some insight into the numbers, beyond just the size of your email list.
 That’s why it’s so important to understand programs like Google Analytics for beginners.
-Even if you’re not familiar with metrics or data, we’ll help you master the basics.
+Even if you’re not familiar with metrics, SEO, or data, we’ll help you master the basics.

 The upside of data

 Still not sure why you need to have a data-driven mind?
 Even small business owners and course creators need to have a basic level of understanding about analytics reports, traffic sources, and search engine optimization.
 In fact, understanding Google analytics basics will help you make real time, informed decision that could potentially help you make more money down the line.
 Let’s break it down.

 Keeping track of data in your business will help you:

 For example, if you find that 80% of your traffic is going to one specific page on your website or blog, you might want to create more content related to your popular post.
 Your traffic can tell you what your audience wants to see more of.

 2. Identify points of failure